 Official registration figures show that only some 20,000 Negroes are registered in Mississippi as compared to 500,000 whites.
 This represents less than 7% of the 435,000 Negroes 21 years of age in the state.
 The Freedom Registration is designed to show that thousands of Negroes want to become registered voters.
 By setting up registrars and deputy registrars in each of the 82 counties of the state, 300,000 persons may be registered in the Freedom Registration.
 Last November some 83,000 Negroes were registered in a mock gubernatorial race.
-In the present drive, 75,000 are reported registered, and this will be greatly stepped up when the summer program officially begins at the end of June.
-This registration will use simplified registration forms based on voting applications used in several northern States.
-Any person who registers in the Freedom Registration will be eligible to vote in the Freedom Democratic Party Convention and participate in party work.
+In the present drive, 75,000 are reported registered, and this will be greatly stepped up when the summer prgram officially begins at the end of June.
+This registration will use simplified registration forms based on voting applications used in several Northern states.
+Any person who registers in the Freedom Registration will be eligble to vote in the Freedom Democratic Party Convention and participate in party work,

-2. FREEDOM CANDIDATES:
+2. FREEDOM CANDIDATES

 The four (4) candidates who qualified to run in the June 2 primary in Mississippi were nominees of the Freedom Democratic Party and in addition to their bid in the regular Democratic primary, they will also run in a mock election under the Mississippi Freedom Democratic Party in November.
-This will help to establish the fact that thousands of Negroes are deprived of citizenship participation because of the racist character of Mississippi's voter registration procedures.
+This will help to establish the fact that thousands of Negroes are deprived of citizenship participation because of the racist character of Mississippi's voter registration procedures,

-The four candidates are:

-Mrs. Victoria Gray opposing Senator John Stennis; Mrs. Fannie Lou Hamer, opposing Representative Jamie L. Whitten; The Reverend John Cameron, opposing Representative William M. Colmer; Mr. James Houston, opposing Representative John Bell Williams.
+The four candidates are: Mrs. Victoria Gray---opposing Sen. John Stennis; Mrs. Fannie Leu Hamet----opposing Rep. Jamie L.-Whitten; the Rev. John Cameron---opposing Rep. William M. Colmer; and Mr. James Houston---opposing Rep. John Bell Williams.

-The platforms of the candidates of the Freedom Democratic Party articulate the needs of all the people of Mississippi, such as -- anti-poverty programs, medicare, aid to education, rural development, urban renewal, and the guarantee of constitutional rights to all.
+The Platforms of the candidates of the Freedom Democratic Party articulate the needs of all the people of Mississippi, such as anti-poverty programs, medicare, aid to education, rural development, urban renewal, and the guarantee of constitutional rights to all.
 This is in sharp contrast to the lack of real issues in the campaigns of the candidates who won in the primary.
 Senator Stennis did not even bother to campaign in the state.

-3. THE CHALLENGE TO THE DEMOCRATIC NATIONAL CONVENTION:
+3. THE CHALLENGE TO THE DEMOCRATIC NATIONAL CONVENTION

-Delegates from the Freedom Democratic Party will challenge the seating of the "old-line" Mississippi delegation at the Democratic National Convention this August in Atlantic City, New Jersey.
+Delegates from the Mississippi Freedom Democratic Party will challenge the seating of the "old-line" Mississippi delegation at the Democratic National Convention this August in Atlantic City, N.J.
 These delegates will have been chosen through precinct meetings, county conventions, caucuses in congressional districts, and at a state-wide convention of the Freedom Democratic Party.
-The State Executive Committee will be ratified and the national committeeman and committeewoman will be chosen at this state-wide convention.
+The State Executive Committee will be ratified and the national Committeeman and Committeewoman will be chosen at this statewide convention.

-All steps necessary to preparing and formally presenting the challenge of the Freedom Democratic Party are being taken ...
+All steps necessary to preparing and formally presenting the challenge of the Freedom Democratic Party are being taken.
 BUT WE NEED YOUR COOPERATION AND HELP!

-- We need convention delegates to champion the cause of representative government in Mississippi ... - We need people who will speak out in the credentials committee and on the convention floor ... - We need hundreds of Democrats -- individuals and organizations -- to instruct their delegates, petition their representatives, party leaders and the President to face up to the fact that only a renegade democratic party exists in Mississippi which enjoys the benefits of national affiliation but spurns all responsibilities and can only continue to bring disgrace to the National Democratic Party.
+- We need convention delegates to champion the cause of representative government in Mississippi. - We need people who will speak out in their credentials committee and on the convention floor. - We need hundreds of Democrats---individuals and erganizations--to instruct their delegates, petition their representatives, party leaders and the President to face up to the fact that only a renegade democratic party exists in Mississippi which enjoys the benefits of national affiliation but spurns all responsibilities and can only continue to bring disgrace to the National Democratic Party.